 hitter boxes have long been touted as a stop smoking device.
 Instead of smoking a full cigarette you can take a few puffs out of your one hitter.
 The idea is to take just enough to get over your craving, but without smoking a bunch of cigarettes.
 People have varying degrees of success with this method, but it offers a good starting point for people looking to quite cigarettes.

 One of the best advantages of using a dugout is the ability to conserve your herbs.
 Since the cigarette bat that comes in a hitter box only holds so much smoking material, you will end up cutting down on how much you smoke.
-Instead of smoking an 1 gram joint at one time you can smoke a few bowls out of your bat and be good.
-This will cut down on your usage, and ultimately save you money.
+Instead of smoking a 1 gram joint at one time you can smoke a few bowls out of your bat and be good.
+This will cut down on your usage and ultimately save you money.

 What options are available?